Easy Baked Sweet Potatoes

 Instructions

-• Preheat oven to 400 degrees and wash the sweet potatoes before piercing the sweet potatoes with a fork all over.
+• Preheat oven to 400 degrees and wash the potatoes before piercing the sweet potatoes with a fork all over.

 • Place on baking sheet lined with foil and cook for 45-50 minutes until tender and serve sliced open with butter, salt and pepper.